Maximally Nonlinear and Nonconservative Quantum Circuits: From Energy to Hamiltonian without Lagrangian

 The total circuit's energy~$\mathcal{E} = \mathcal{E}_L + \mathcal{E}_C$ encodes the exact same information as the Hamiltonian; however, $\mathcal{E}$ is written in terms of the two distinguished sets of generalized velocities $\{ \accentset{\bullet}{q}_2 , \accentset{\bullet}{q}_4 \}$ and $\{ \accentset{\bullet}{\phi}_1 , \accentset{\bullet}{\phi}_5 \}$, whereas we expect the Hamiltonian to be written in terms of one set of canonical coordinates~$\{ \phi_2 , \phi_4 ; q_2 , q_4 \}$.
 In order to obtain the Hamiltonian from~$\mathcal{E}$, we need to solve the two systems of equations

 These equations are analogous to Hamilton's equations~\cite{Cercignani:1976}.
 This explains the \emph{minus sign} on the right-hand side of Eqs.~(\ref{subeq:Hamilton:eqs:dual:phi24}).
-Nevertheless, we prefer to invert these equations to obtain the circuit's Hamiltonian for three main reasons: Firstly, and chiefly, by substituting Eqs.~(\ref{subeq:q1}) and (\ref{subeq:q5}) into the right-hand side of Eqs.~(\ref{subeq:Hamilton:eqs:dual:q15}), we are able to write all subsequent equations only as a function of the DOF variable set~$\{ \phi_2 , \phi_4 ; q_2 , q_4 \}$ (solving the apparent issue of using~$q_1$ and $q_5$ as independent variables); secondly, when considering Josephson tunnel junctions (see below), it is highly desirable (practically necessary) to use charge and flux variables instead of voltages and currents; lastly, the Hamiltonian is more standard than the energy~$\mathcal{E}$ and, thus, better suited for quantization.
+Nevertheless, we prefer to invert these equations to obtain the circuit's Hamiltonian for three main reasons: Firstly, and chiefly, by substituting Eqs.~(\ref{subeq:q1}) and (\ref{subeq:q5}) into the right-hand side of Eqs.~(\ref{subeq:Hamilton:eqs:dual:q15}), we are able to write all subsequent equations only as a function of the~IV set~$\{ \phi_2 , \phi_4 ; q_2 , q_4 \}$ (solving the apparent issue of using~$q_1$ and $q_5$ as independent variables); secondly, when considering Josephson tunnel junctions~(JTJs) and quantum phase slips~(QPSs) (see below), it is highly desirable (practically necessary) to use charge and flux variables instead of voltages and currents; lastly, the Hamiltonian is more standard than the energy~$\mathcal{E}$ and, thus, better suited for quantization.

 In matrix form, the system of Eqs.~(\ref{subeq:Hamilton:eqs:dual:phi24}) becomes

 where~$\mathbf{L}$ is the inductance matrix.
 Similarly,

 where~$\mathbf{C}$ is the capacitance matrix.
 By solving the system of Eqs.~(\ref{eq:L:matrix24}) for~$\accentset{\bullet}{q}_2$ and $\accentset{\bullet}{q}_4$ and the system of Eqs.~(\ref{eq:C:matrix24}) for~$\accentset{\bullet}{\phi}_1$ and $\accentset{\bullet}{\phi}_5$ and substituting the results into Eqs.~(\ref{eq:EL24}) and (\ref{eq:EC15:from:PC15}) and summing, we find the circuit's Hamiltonian